YIXING SHOU

 (Left:Previous Version | Right:Redesigned Version)

-Week 1: Client Interviews
+Client Interviews

-During the interview, Randall recounted the story behind his initial idea.
+During the interview, our client, Randall recounted the story behind his initial idea.
 A few years ago, his grandfather, who owned a local restaurant, decided to sell the business because none of his children wanted to take it over.

 Given that Randall’s grandfather had dedicated his entire life to building the restaurant, the family wanted to ensure the sale was handled with the utmost care.